schemacrawler/SchemaCrawler-Tutorials/schemacrawler-shell/steps/step1.md

 -----
 -----
-This step show you how to start the SchemaCrawler Interactive Shell.
+This scenario will show you how to start the SchemaCrawler Interactive Shell.

 > Please wait for the SchemaCrawler Docker container to start.
 Then, move on to the steps.